isabelsanmartin/Master-UIMP-CSIC/README.md

 This GitHub account contains the class lectures, scripts and data files for the practicals.
 Download the entire zip file or each file individually.
 1. Slides: Contains the class lectures in abbreviated PDF format (Handout format)
 2. Intro: Introduction to the software RevBayes and the Rev language.
-3. Maps practical: Create your own distribution map in R
+3. Distribution-Maps practical: Create your own distribution map in R
 3. DEC practicals: Run a Standard and Stratified Dispersal-Extinction-Cladogenesis analysis in RevBayes
 4. Diversification practical: Run paleoenvironmental-dependent and geographic range-dependent birth death models
 5. BIB practical: Run a Bayesian Island Biogeography analysis in BEAST